 In the U.S., drivers are legally required to carry auto insurance.
 (Even in New Hampshire, the only state where drivers can technically forgo auto insurance, they’ll have to prove they can pay damages).
-It’s a big expense, and you just might think you can save a buck by telling a lie to your insurance company or two.
+It’s a big expense, and you just might think you can save a buck by lying to your insurance company.
 We get it, if you tell your insurer you keep your car in your parents’ (or in-laws’, or sister’s) small-quiet-crime-free town when really you keep it in the big-busy-crime-ridden city, the price difference can be 40, 50, even 60 percent.
 It’s just a fib, right?
 Not necessarily.
 Lying in the present to save money leads to future expenses and trouble that far outweighs any financial savings.

 Below, the most common lies people tell auto insurance companies, and the consequences.

 Why Might You Lie to Your Car Insurance Company?

 Insurance companies ask drivers a lot of questions to determine how much financial risk they pose to the companies and thus price their individual quotes.
 Many of these questions are easy enough: what’s your address, birthdate, vehicle model year, or marital status.
 Others can be more complicated: what specific upgrade packages (like special paint or leather upholstery) does your car have, what tickets or accidents happened within a certain time frame (usually three to five years), the exact dates of traffic tickets, and total annual mileage.